aithedev/skid-wiki/README.md

 [`ghxstfxce`](https://github.com/LuyaTools) Skidrips free Discord multi-tools and sells them LMFAO.
 He also compiles every free tool he makes because he thinks they're "good".

 [`tech beams aka reaper`](https://github.com/reaperskid) a skid who got exposed for selling free discord multi-tools and admitted to it.
-He also made two discord tools that are both loggers, including lunar tool (roblox cookie logger) and his mass dm (when you input token it sends it to a webhook) (https://img.lead-tool.win/i/raw/Oa387zw)
+He also made two discord tools that are both loggers, including lunar tool (roblox cookie logger) and his mass dm (when you input token it sends it to a webhook) (https://img.lead-tool.win/i/raw/Oa387zw).
+Claims he only logged people that claimed his tools as there own but he is full of shit.
+Claims he has got 200+ tokens from people in his server (https://img.lead-tool.win/i/WdsdU6s).
+Made fake suicide threats when his tools got cracked and he was exposed for skiding.

+[`Glen#2555`] Reaper's little boyfriend that asks for someone to make a tool for him and sells it as its own.
+Makes death threats and and talks a lot of shit for a little australian kid.
 #### If you want to contribute, create an issue or pull request.

 #### Join the Discord! [discord.gg/skids](https://discord.gg/skids)